-At this time, we recommend saving the settings by pressing the "SAVE" key on the Hand Held Programmer or save settings using the 723PLUS DSLC Control standard PC Interface or Watch Window (Refer to "help" if you need help).
+At this time, we recommend saving the settings by pressing the "SAVE" key on the Hand Held Programmer or save settings using Control View or Watch Window (refer to "help" if you need help).
 The Programmer will display the message "Saving Changes".
-The PC Interface or Watch Window has a "Pop-Up" box that says the value have been saved.
+Control View or Watch Window have a "Pop-Up" box that says the value have been saved.